• Skip to primary navigation

 If you have a United credit card, you’ll NEED to add your United MileagePlus number AND pay part of the cost with your United card to receive your free checked bag benefit.

-The Ultimate Reward portal does a fantastic job informing you what’s included in your fare.
+The Ultimate Reward portal does a fantastic job of informing you what’s included in your fare.
 If you decide you want to upgrade your fare, you can do that as well on the payment screen.

 Do I Earn Points on a United Basic Economy Fare?